FerroCity Blogs

 YOUR NEW IDEA IS A COLLABORATION

 Today’s smartphones didn’t just appear on the market and radically changed the world.
 Several instrumental developments had to happen prior.
 Actually, nothing just happens on its own.
 There is always a sequence of events before what is perceived as the major event.
-Whether it’s technology, medical advancement, music, story or film, they are all influenced by prior events.
+Whether it’s technology, medical advancement, music, story, or film, they are all influenced by prior events.

 In the case of smartphones, their actual beginnings could be identified with pager technology, “beepers.” during the 80s, pagers were at the height of their popularity.
 This awoke a market need for remote access to an individual.
 Even though they could only receive and display a small alphanumeric message, it was enough to get the ball rolling.